coretex-ai/coretexpylib/README.md

 </div>

-## What is Coretex AI?
+## What is Coretex?

-Coretex.ai is a powerful MLOps platform designed to make AI experimentation fast and efficient.
+Coretex is a powerful MLOps platform designed to make AI experimentation fast and efficient.
 It contains multiple key features to help with that:
 - [MLOps Workflow Management]() - Use powerful yet simple tools to optimize, build and run your ML Workflows
 - [Model Deployment](https://docs.coretex.ai/v1/getting-started/learn-basics/deployment) - Deploy your Model to production efforlessly with full tracking capabilities
 - [Task Library](https://github.com/coretex-ai/coretex-jobs) - Out-of-the-box support for common ML Tasks: